CefasRepRes/NEMO4.0-FABM/README.rst

 NEMO relies on `XIOS <https://forge.ipsl.jussieu.fr/ioserver>`_ to provide input/output.
 A brief overview of the format of XIOS xml files is available `here <https://github.com/pmlmodelling/NEMO4.0-FABM/wiki/Using-XIOS>`_.

+---

+This repository includes arch files needed for compiling on UEA HPC (Ada).
+Instructions for how to compile on UEA HPC can be found `here <https://github.com/CefasRepRes/NEMO4.0-FABM/wiki/Installation-with-intel-compilers>`_

+NB.
+While this repository contains modifications for using FABM, FABM itself must be compiled separately.